-3.1 There are circumstances under which maintaining complete confidentiality may be difficult for the Headteacher/Senior Leadership Team to maintain.
-For example:

-- if the safeguarding matter leads to a legal procedure and evidence is required by the court. - if the safeguarding matter raised comes within the remit of another incident and the staff member who originally disclosed the concern is asked to provide a signed statement as part of the evidence, thus revealing their identity.
+- 3.1 There are circumstances under which maintaining complete confidentiality may be difficult for the Headteacher/Senior Leadership Team to maintain.
+For example: - if the safeguarding matter leads to a legal procedure and evidence is required by the court. - if the safeguarding matter raised comes within the remit of another incident and the staff member who originally disclosed the concern is asked to provide a signed statement as part of the evidence, thus revealing their identity.

-4. Procedure - alerting outside bodies
+4 Procedure - alerting outside bodies

-- 4.1 An individual should always, in the first instance, look to initially defer to an appropriate designated person in the organisation about any potential safeguarding breach, as outlined above. - 4.2 If the individual is not satisfied with the response given, they are entitled to contact a relevant external body to express the concerns - in the case of safeguarding disclosures, this would be the LADO. - 4.3 In doing this the individual should;
+4.1 An individual should always, in the first instance, look to initially defer to an appropriate designated person in the organisation about any potential safeguarding breach, as outlined above.

-- have a reasonable belief that the safeguarding disclosure is based on correct facts - have a reasonable belief it is in the public interest to make the disclosure - 4.4 If there is evidence of criminal activity, then the designated investigating officer should inform the police.
-We will ensure that any internal investigation does not hinder a formal police investigation.

-5. Investigating allegations against staff (inc supply staff, volunteers, contractors & Governors)

-- 5.1 It is essential that any allegation of abuse made against a teacher, or other member of staff including supply staff, volunteers, contractors & Governors is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is the subject of the allegation. - 5.2 The allegation will be investigated to determine which level of allegation/concern it falls under:
+- 4.2 If the individual is not satisfied with the response given, they are entitled to contact a relevant external body to express their concerns in the case of safeguarding disclosures, this would be the LADO. - 4.3 In doing this the individual should; - have a reasonable belief that the safeguarding disclosure is based on correct facts - have a reasonable belief it is in the public interest to make the disclosure - 4.4 If there is evidence of criminal activity, then the designated investigating officer should inform the police.
+We will ensure that any internal investigation does not hinder a formal police investigation. - Investigating allegations against staff (inc supply staff, volunteers, contractors, Governors or individuals from organisations hiring school premises) - 5.1 It is essential that any allegation of abuse made against a teacher, or other member of staff including supply staff, volunteers, contractors and Governors is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is the subject of the allegation. - 5.2 An allegation against staff (inc supply staff, volunteers, contractors and Governors) will be investigated to determine which level of allegation/concern it falls under:

-1 Allegations that may meet the harms threshold
+Allegations that may meet the harms threshold

-- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or - behaved towards a child or children in a way that indicates he or she may post a risk of harm to children and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (this includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children, this is known as a transferable risk).
+- 5.2.1 behaved in a way that has harmed a child, or may have harmed a child and/or - 5.2.2 possibly committed a criminal offence against or related to a child and/or - 5.2.3 behaved towards a child or children in a way that indicates he or she may post a risk of harm to children and/or - 5.2.4 behaved or may have behaved in a way that indicates they may not be suitable to work with children (this includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children, this is known as a transferable risk).